ingo/ingo.github.io/_recipes/lavender_blackberry_mead.md

 time: 6 months
 title: Lavender-Blackberry Mead
 ---

+The mead uses wildflower honey as a base along with lavender flowers and tips and blackberries during fermentation to create a unique, aromatic and slightly tart finished mead.
 Bill Savage, a former brewer at Wild Blossom Meadery, and now at Goose Island Beer Co., shared this delightful Lavender-Blackberry mead recipe.
 The recipe uses raspberry honey, lavender flower tips, and blackberries to create a unique, aromatic mead.
 If you end up making this recipe, leave a comment below and let Bill know what you think.
 Cheers!

 ### Ingredients